cs3134/recitations/week5-mon/notes.md

 public static void preOrderTraversal(BinaryTreeNode n) {
 	if (n != null) {

       // Root.
-This line depends what you're trying to do with the traversal
+This line depends on what you are trying to do with the traversal
       // Here we are just printing.
 Apply whatever you are doing to the root.
       System.out.print(t.element + " ");